CommunityScale/media-kit/README.md

 # Media Kit

 Assets in PNG and SVG format for [CommunityScale](https://communityscale.com/).
+Some of the images are below for easy linking, more options are in the folders.

 ## Black Wordmark
 <img src="png/communityscale-wordmark-black.png" alt="CommunityScale Wordmark Black" height="200">